snowyru/snowyru/README.md

 - 👀 I’m interested in ...
 HNT
 - 🌱 I’m currently learning ...
 Frontend dev
 - 💞️ I’m looking to collaborate on ... does anyone use delphi?
 - 📫 How to reach me ...
-Discord Snowyru#6404
+Discord snowyru